 One more note before I go into these areas – I’m not going to touch on the pandemic, vaccination programs, ‘herd immunity’, the future of work, ‘the great reset’, disruption cycles, or anything else that many futurists go into.

 We are in collapse – and have been for hundreds of years – and we need a way out.
 Maybe the areas I discuss here will aid in the ascension out of that?
-There are three areas of focus that I will spend time researching and advising clients on through 2021:
+There are three areas of focus that I will spend time researching and advising clients on through 2021: Shifting platforms and algorithms, Transcendent social media, and the emergent geopolitical theatres of Water-Food-Energy.
+Emergent geopolitical theatres

 In each I outline some tertiary thoughts.
 These are starting points for greater exploration and discussion.